shutter-network/shutter-keyper-deployment/README.md

 ## Prerequisites

-You will need a recent version of `docker` that bundles the `docker compose` format.
+You will need a recent version of `docker` that bundles the `docker compose` command.

 ## Installation